 by the Myrtle Beach Area Chamber of Commerce

-The time to prepare is NOW, before the storm even exists.
-Here are a number of tips to help keep you and your loved ones safe and to protect your property if we experience a hurricane.
+Here are a number of tips to help keep you and your loved ones safe, and to protect your property if a hurricane arrives.

 – The first rule is, “Know Your Zone.”
 Are you in a zone that will require evacuation?
 The coast is divided into three zones – A, B and C – with A being the closest to the ocean.
 The “Know Your Zone” tool is a good starting point: https://www.scemd.org/prepare/know-your-zone/.